AndroidRootGuide/Site/Devices/Samsung.md

   4. Look for your device.
 Be specific.
 For example the Tab S 10.5 has two models t800 (chagallwifi) and t805 (chagalllte).
   5. Open Odin.
 You will see in the left side of the program four sections, select the option AP.
 # Guide
-  6. Select the TWRP Tar.md5 file and click begin. *This is the LAST TIME to keep your _warranty_ which means there will be no going back here*
+   6. Select the TWRP Tar.md5 file and click begin. *This is the LAST TIME to keep your _warranty_ which means there will be no going back here* (This is also the spot with the strongest chance of a *_BRICK_*
   7. Your device will reboot.
   8. Fire up Chrome and head to this site. http://www.supersu.com/download
   9. Download the LATEST FLASHIBLE ZIP.